Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Are you alright, Warhorse?"
 Regaari seemed genuinely concerned.

 "I’m fine."
 Adam reassured him.
-“Good training.
+"Good training.
 And… hey!
 Good to see you, bro.
-Figured you’d come calling sooner or later.”
+Figured you’d come calling sooner or later."

 He hit the release on his bag and let it slam to the ground.
 Both Gaoians took an alarmed step back.

 Ayma made an alarmed chirruping sound.
 "You were running carrying *that*?"

 "Yyyup."
 Adam nodded then aimed a thumb at Baseball, who scooped the bag up easily and slung it over his shoulder.
-“His turn tomorrow.”
+"His turn tomorrow."

 "But that must weigh…" Ayma paused and evaluated it.

 "‘Bout five times what you do."
 Baseball told her.
-“It’s just what we do.
-You comin’ in for movie night, Hoss?”
+"It’s just what we do.
+You comin’ in for movie night, Hoss?"

 "Ooh, what we watching?"
 Adam asked.

 "You get the deciding vote."
 Base told him.
-“Terminator Two, or The Windup Girl?”
+"Terminator Two, or The Windup Girl?"

 "Oh man, we having a good movie night?"
 Adam asked.
-“Uh… Judgement Day, I guess.”
+"Uh… Judgement Day, I guess."

 "Tee-two it is."
 Base smiled.
-“Go on, bro, hit the shower.”
+"Go on, bro, hit the shower."

 "Crue patch first.
 Ten milligrams."